taw00/howto/howto-run-an-application-from-a-usb-drive-on-linux.md

 On a Fedora or Red Hat system, it will be mounted at `/run/media/<username>/<some-drive-label>`

-For this exercise, we'll just assume Fedora's rules (more standard anyway) and you can adjust if you are using something else.
+For this exercise, we'll just assume Fedora's rules (they are more standard anyway) and you can adjust if you are using something else.

 ## So, what to do?

 This is where the fuse filesystem once again proves itself to be the swiss-army-knife of filesystems.
-Someone made it is possible to mirror a directory, into a fuse-mount, and allow you to change the permissions of the files within that mirror.
+Someone made it possible to mirror a directory onto a fuse-mount, and then allow you to change the permissions of the files within that mirror.
 Pretty brilliant actually.

 What you are going to do is mount your USB drive normally and then "bind-mount" it to another directory, setting different permissions in the process.

 ## First, install `bindfs`

+This enables a fuse filesystem with the "binding" capabilities we need.

 ```
 # On Fedora